deployKF/website/content/guides/platform/deploykf-gateway.md

 ??? step "Step 1 - Modify Hosts"

-    You can NOT access the gateway using an IP address or `localhost`, you MUST use your [configured hostname](#base-domain-and-ports) (defaults to `deploykf.example.com`).
-    This is because deployKF hosts multiple services on the same IP address using [virtual hostname routing](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

-    The `kubectl port-forward` command creates a tunnel from your local machine to the Kubernetes cluster.
+    You __can't__ access deployKF using `localhost`, `127.0.0.1`, or any other IP address.
+    Without an HTTP `Host` header, deployKF won't know which service you are trying to access, and so will return nothing.

-    You may modify the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your local machine so that the hostnames resolve to `127.0.0.1` (the local loopback address).
+    By default, deployKF uses `deploykf.example.com` and its subdomains, so modify the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) on your __local machine__ to resolve these domains to `127.0.0.1`.

+    If you have [configured a custom domain](#base-domain-and-ports), replace `deploykf.example.com` with your domain.

-    !!! info "Local Machine"
+    !!! warning "Local Machine"

         Edit the hosts file on your __local machine__ (where you run your web browser), NOT the Kubernetes cluster itself.

     === "macOS"

+        The `/etc/hosts` can ONLY be edited by a user with _root_ privileges.

+        Run the following command to open the hosts file in a text editor:

+        ```shell
+        sudo nano /etc/hosts
+        # OR: sudo vim /etc/hosts
+        ```

         Add the following lines to the END of your `/etc/hosts` file: